Sedimentary rock: Clastic sedimentary rocks

 Clastic sedimentary rocks are composed of rock fragments (clasts) that have been cemented together.
 The clasts are commonly individual grains of quartz, feldspar, clay minerals, or mica.
 However, any type of mineral may be present.
 Clasts may also be lithic fragments composed of more than one mineral.

 Clastic sedimentary rocks are subdivided according to the dominant particle size.
-Most geologists use the Udden-Wentworth grain size scale and divide unconsolidated sediment into three fractions: gravel (>2 mm diameter), sand (1/16 to 2 mm diameter), and mud (<1/16 mm diameter).
-Mud is further divided into silt (1/16 to 1/256 mm diameter) and clay (<1/256 mm diameter).
+Most geologists use the Udden-Wentworth grain size scale and divide unconsolidated sediment into three fractions: gravel (>2 mm diameter), sand (0.06 to 2 mm diameter), and mud (60 μm diameter).
+Mud is further divided into silt (60 to 4 μm diameter) and clay (4 μm diameter).
 The classification of clastic sedimentary rocks parallels this scheme; conglomerates and breccias are made mostly of gravel, sandstones are made mostly of sand, and mudrocks are made mostly of mud.
 This tripartite subdivision is mirrored by the broad categories of rudites, arenites, and lutites, respectively, in older literature.

 The subdivision of these three broad categories is based on differences in clast shape (conglomerates and breccias), composition (sandstones), or grain size or texture (mudrocks).

 Conglomerates and breccias

-Conglomerates are dominantly composed of rounded gravel, while breccias are composed of dominantly angular gravel.
+Breccias are dominantly composed of angular gravel in a groundmass (matrix), while conglomerates are dominantly composed rounded gravel.